-Over the past three years, the Company has made significant investments in building out infrastructure in the US and Canada to service our customers in key areas and basins.
-In 2018 the Company largely completed PureChem's Grande Prairie, Alberta blending and storage facility, as well as AES' Kermit, Texas mud plant.
-As industry activity expanded through 2018 and 2019, the Company made additional investments in expansion capital related to its fleet, land and building additions to support increasing headcount and demand for the Company's products and services.
+The Company has also made significant investments in building out infrastructure in the US and Canada to service our customers in key areas and basins.
+As industry activity expanded through 2019, the Company made additional investments in expansion capital related to its fleet, land and building additions to support increasing headcount and demand for the Company's products and services.
 In response to industry conditions in 2020, the Company significantly reduced its expansion capital expenditures, however CES was able to benefit from its previous investments in infrastructure.
+The Company has continued to be prudent with expansion capital expenditures as industry activity levels expanded through 2021, focusing on necessary expansion capital to support increasing headcount as the Company expanded from the cutbacks made during the COVID-19 pandemic.